Ridgefield, Connecticut: History

-Ridgefield was first settled by English colonists from Norwalk in 1708, when a group of settlers purchased land from Chief Catoonah of the Ramapo tribe.
+Ridgefield was settled by English colonists from Norwalk in 1708, when a group of them purchased land from Chief Catoonah of the Ramapo tribe.
 The town was incorporated under a royal charter from the Connecticut General Assembly issued in 1709.
 Ridgefield was descriptively named.
-The most notable 18th-century event was the Battle of Ridgefield on April 27, 1777.
+Its most significant 18th-century event was the Battle of Ridgefield on April 27, 1777.
 This American Revolutionary War skirmish involved a small colonial militia force (state militia and some Continental Army soldiers), led by, among others, General David Wooster, who died in the engagement, and Benedict Arnold, whose horse was shot from under him.
 They faced a larger British force that had landed at Westport and was returning from a raid on the colonial supply depot in Danbury.
 The battle was a tactical victory for the British but a strategic one for the Colonials because the British would never again conduct inland operations in Connecticut, despite western Connecticut's strategic importance in securing the Hudson River Valley.
-Today, the dead from both sides are buried together in a small cemetery on Main Street on the right of the entrance to Casagmo condominiums: "...foes in arms, brothers in death...".
+The dead from both sides are buried together in a small cemetery on Main Street on the right of the entrance to Casagmo condominiums: "...foes in arms, brothers in death...".
 The Keeler Tavern, a local inn and museum, features a British cannonball still lodged in the side of the building.
 There are many other landmarks from the Revolutionary War in the town, with most along Main Street.

 In the summer of 1781, the French army under the Comte de Rochambeau marched through Connecticut, encamping in the Ridgebury section of town, where the first Catholic mass in Ridgefield was offered.